 You can change the Game of Life into a counseling game by simply swapping out the "action" cards with these counseling prompts that explore values, goals, and career exploration.
 The cards allow the client to give voice to their opinions on matters of marriage, having children, and career options.
 This game works well with kids in grade 3 (8 or 9 years old) and up.

 The best approach that I have found for this game is to offer a non-judgmental client-centered approach.
 If the child wants to look through all of the careers to pick out a specific one, I allow it.
 If the child does not want to get married, no problem.
-Some kids will decide half way through the game to change their mind about getting married or wanting to add extra kids.
+Some kids will decide halfway through the game to change their mind about getting married or may want to add extra kids.
 Some kids will say "nope" when landing on a baby spot.
 Roll with it and allow them to process their choices if they would like to.

 As with most games, this will allow you as a therapist many avenues to explore.
 You can use it as a diagnostic tool to listen for strong opinions, worries, or apathy.
 These questions are designed to start a discussion about basic values and goals for the future.
-When discussing how they envision their future family life, it will open the door to discuss how their current family situation has led to those desires.
+Children will often discuss how they envision their future looking, comparing and contrasting it to their current situation.
+They are able to discuss how their current family situation has led to those desires.
 It can also flag possible triggers that may need to be addressed.

 Related Post: The Wishing Well Game